 Packaging is very much in the spotlight, but some of the solutions being advocated make little environmental sense.
 Business should use this crisis to make meaningful changes with real long-term benefits for health and the environment, argues Debbie Hitchen.

-Earlier this year, McDonalds and Iceland were two of the first companies to make bold statements about their commitments to address the environmental impacts of plastic packaging and the waste that it creates.
+Early in 2018, McDonalds and Iceland were two of the first companies to make bold statements about their commitments to address the environmental impacts of plastic packaging and the waste that it creates.
+It's now 2019 and we're continuing to see companies make pledges and others implementing action

 Retailers, the hospitality sector and their supply chains continue to come under scrutiny with significant media and public attention focused on the amount of single-use plastic packaging, drinking straws and other plastic items in circulation across the UK.

-Like paper cups before it, plastic has been the focus of a host of negative coverage over the last year, culminating in the Blue Planet II series finale in December and the launch of the Government’s 25-year Environment Plan in January.
+Like paper cups before it, plastic has been the focus of a host of negative coverage over the last year, culminating in the Blue Planet II series finale in December, the launch of the UK Government’s 25-year Environment Plan in January and more recently the landmark Resources and Waste Strategy.

-Plastic is both a success story and a disaster, at the same time.
+Plastic is both a huge success story and a disaster, at the same time.

 The rise of single-use plastics has been a result of its super-flexibility and suitability for a wide range of packaging applications.
-Combined with our changing consumption patterns as a nation, plastic innovation has resulted in lower cost, lightweight packaging with transport impact benefits and properties which not only protect, but in the case of some food items, enhance product shelf life.
+As our consumption patterns have changed from reusable-focussed to favouring single-use application, plastic has suited everyone from business owners to end consumers.
+Innovation around plastic since its introduction in the 1950s has resulted in lower cost, lightweight packaging with added transport impact benefits which not only protect, but in the case of some food items, enhance product shelf life.

 Wrong actions for true sustainability?

-There is no denying that the failure to address the littering caused by irresponsible consumer behaviour and the challenges faced with recycling some polymer types and packaging configurations has certainly had wide reaching impacts on our land and marine environments globally.
-And with consumer concern about harmful chemicals leaching from plastics also on the rise, it's not surprising that government, producers and retailers have felt obliged to respond.
+There's no denying that the failure to address the littering caused by irresponsible consumer behaviour and the challenges faced with recycling some polymer types and packaging configurations has certainly had wide-reaching impacts on our land and marine environments globally.
+With consumer concern about harmful chemicals leaching from plastics also on the rise, it's not surprising that government, producers and retailers have felt obliged to respond.

 Unfortunately, some of the actions being proposed in the heat of the moment may not ultimately deliver the environmental and health benefits we all seek.
 Setting ambitious goals to remove all plastic packaging and replace it with a recyclable or more sustainable alternative may seem laudable, but also brings with it many new questions and challenges.